qual_logo.jpg

 REFUNDS/CANCELLATIONS

-RENEWING YOUR TRAQ CREDENTIAL NEW INFORMATION!
-PLEASE READ!
+RENEWING YOUR TRAQ CREDENTIAL

 TRAQ COURSES

-2025 CLASS DATES
+2026 CLASS DATES

 IMPORTANT STEPS 1) If you hold a current ISA credential (Certified Arborist, etc) you can register directly for this class by using the registration link below.
 2) If you are not certain about your eligibility to take a TRAQ courses, you need to compete an application with ISA to be sure you are eligible for the course.
-Use this guide to get approval to register for this class if you are not an ISA credential holder.
+Download this guide to get approval to register for this class if you are not an ISA credential holder.
 Again, if you do not hold an ISA credential, you need to apply with ISA first, then come back to Southern Chapter to register for the class.
 Be sure that you submit your application to ISA well in advance of the class.
 3) Once your application from ISA is approved, you can then register for the class with the link below.

 Be sure you are prepared to register at least 30 days prior to the class.
 Registration will close when class capacity is reached.
 Register early!!
 Additional information can be found on the ISA Southern Chapter website at https://www.isasouthern.org/traq-events

-Register HERE for December 3-5 TRAQ Course (Closes November 3 or when capacity of 20 is reached)
+Register HERE for March 13-15 TRAQ Course (Closes April 13 or when capacity of 20 is reached)